 The Fil-Stik filler & Brush Tip Graining Marker will definitely come in handy if:

-- you’re replacing cabinet hardware and the holes of the new hardware doesn’t quite match up with the old ones
+- you’re replacing cabinet hardware and the holes of the new hardware don’t quite match up with the old ones

 - you made a simple mistake a drilled hole in the wrong spot when you were adding your hardware (THIS IS WHAT WE WERE DOING)

-- you have dents, nicks or scratches in wood surfaces of doors, baseboards or furniture
+- you have dents, nicks, or scratches on wood surfaces of doors, baseboards, or furniture

-Why we were looking for a solution for filling holes on stained wood
+Why we were looking for a solution for filling holes in stained wood

 Now it’s been a couple of years since we replaced our cabinet hardware in our kitchen.
 When we were installing the hardware, we made a silly mistake and accidentally drilled a hole in the wrong spot!
 We’ve honestly just left this hole because I knew that standard stainable wood fillers would be obvious and not blend in.